awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetIds`  <a name="cfn-fsx-filesystem-subnetids"></a>
 Specifies the IDs of the subnets that the file system will be accessible from\.
 For Windows `MULTI_AZ_1` file system deployment types, provide exactly two subnet IDs, one for the preferred file server and one for the standby file server\.
 You specify one of these subnets as the preferred subnet using the `WindowsConfiguration > PreferredSubnetID` property\.
+For more information, see [ Availability and durability: Single\-AZ and Multi\-AZ file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/high-availability-multiAZ.html)\.
 For Windows `SINGLE_AZ_1` and `SINGLE_AZ_2` file system deployment types and Lustre file systems, provide exactly one subnet ID\.
 The file server is launched in that subnet's Availability Zone\.
 *Required*: Yes
 *Type*: List of String